-Funded through the State of Illinois, we administered the Rental Housing Support Program for suburban Cook County.
-We currently work with over fifty landlords and families with extremely low incomes throughout the area.
+Funded through the State of Illinois, we administer the Rental Housing Support Programs and the Re-Entry Pilot Program for suburban Cook County.
+We currently work with over 90 landlords, families, and formerly incarcerated individuals with extremely low incomes throughout the area.

-We work with state, local, and federal partners to advocate for new or improved housing policy that centers racial and economic equity.
-We also take part in research to build evidence for best practices in mobility counseling programming and inform policy initiatives.
+We work with state, local, and federal partners to advocate for new or improved fair housing policy that centers on racial and economic equity.
+We provide education and outreach through HUD's Fair Housing Initiatives Program (FHIP) to individuals who have experienced housing discrimination.
+We take part in research to build evidence for best practices in mobility counseling programming and inform policy initiatives.